Opal is the birthstone for October, and if you were born in this month, you should consider yourself very lucky indeed.

-Doublets and triplets are assembled stones that have only a thin slice of natural Opal in it, which makes it much less valuable.
+Doublets and triplets are assembled stones that have only a thin slice of natural Opal in them, which makes them much less valuable.

-It’s the Opal’s underlying color which can vary from dark to light that is an Opal’s most important factor.
+It’s Opal’s underlying color which can vary from dark to light that is Opal’s most important factor.

 Faults in Opals also affect their value.
 Cracks, crazing, potch lines, grey lines, and windows can render an Opal almost worthless.

-When you’re buying Opals, always ask for an authenticity and valuation certificate.
+When buying Opals, always ask for an authenticity and valuation certificate.

-Get a second opinion from a reputable and experienced gemstone valuer if you’re worried about the authenticity of your stone.
+Get a second opinion from a reputable and experienced gemstone valuer if you worry about the authenticity of your stone.

 Good quality Black Opals can be yours for $80 to $400 per carat.

-Mexican Fire Opals are usually sold for $2 to $45 per carat commercially.
+Mexican Fire Opals sell commercially for $2 to $45 per carat.
 Good quality Fire Opals can be yours for just $50 to $250 per carat.

-Whether you are well off or just trying to get by every day, Opal is a stone that any person can own.
-An Opal’s value is not only in how much you pay for it but also how you value it personally.
+Whether well off or just trying to get by daily, Opal is a stone anyone can own.
+An Opal’s value is not only in how much you pay for it but also in how you value it personally.

-The great thing about Opals is that it can be given different cuts to suit anyone’s budget.
+The great thing about Opals is that they can have different cuts to suit anyone’s budget.

 Whether you can afford an inexpensive or expensive one, you can proudly say that what you have is a real Opal and not a synthetic one.

-Remember that when you’re planning on buying an Opal, first determine your budget and your purpose for purchasing one.
+Remember that when you’re planning to buy an Opal, first determine your budget and purpose for purchasing one.

-If you want to purchase a piece of Opal as an investment, you may want to shell out more money on a really good and solid stone.
+If you want to purchase a piece of Opal as an investment, you may want to spend more money on a really good and solid stone.